SantosRAC/cen0336/unix.md

 #### Curingas

-You can use wildcards when referring to files.  `*` stands for zero or more characters.  `?` stands for any single character.
+Você pode utilizar coringas ao se refeir aos arquivos.  `*` stands for zero or more characters.  `?` stands for any single character.
 For example, to list all files with the extension ".txt", run `ls` with the wildcard pattern "*.txt"

 ```
 (~) 56% ls -F *.txt